 Difficulty of Play

-On the other hand, octopodes level nearly as quickly as humans, are quite versatile thanks to their average or better aptitudes in everything (save Armour, which they can't use anyway).
+On the other hand, Octopodes are quite versatile thanks to their average or better aptitudes in everything (save Armour, which they can't use anyway).
 Constriction makes your melee attacks quite powerful, which in turn makes the first few floors somewhat easy.
 Even Conjurations-focused characters will find melee strong very early on.
 But without careful avoidance of monsters you aren't ready for, engaging in melee isn't so much a last resort as disguised suicide.
 Regardless, they can make great use of deep water to avoid monsters.

 The higher the value, the better the aptitude.